aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/create-file-gdb-with-single-layer/_index.md

 - **How many lines of code?** Less than 30 lines to create the GDB, add a line feature, and read back the feature count.

 ## What is a “create vector layer” operation?
-Creating a vector layer means defining a new table inside a geodatabase that stores geometric objects (points, lines, polygons) along with their attributes.
-This operation is the foundation for any GIS‑based application that needs to **manage geospatial data**.
+Creating a vector layer defines a new table in a geodatabase that stores geometric objects (points, lines, polygons) and their attributes.
+Each row represents a feature, and the geometry column holds its shape.
+In Aspose.GIS you create it by instantiating a `FeatureClass` within a `FileGdbDataSource` and specifying the geometry type.

 ## Why use Aspose.GIS to create a vector layer?
-- **Zero external dependencies** – the API works out‑of‑the‑box on .NET Framework, .NET Core, and .NET 5/6.
-- **Full support for File GDB** – you can configure `FileGdbOptions` to control compression, spatial indexing, and more.
-- **Built‑in spatial reference handling** – simply pass `SpatialReferenceSystem.Wgs84` to work in the global coordinate system.
-- **Straightforward API** – write line feature, add it to a layer, and retrieve the feature count with just a few method calls.
+Aspose.GIS eliminates external dependencies and supports **50+** GIS formats, making it a one‑stop solution for .NET developers.
+It provides built‑in file GDB compression (up to 70 % reduction for typical vector data), spatial indexing, and full WGS84 handling out of the box.
+The library works on .NET Framework 4.6+, .NET Core 2.0+, and .NET 5/6, so you can target any modern Windows or cross‑platform environment without additional native libraries.

 ## Prerequisites
 Before you start, make sure you have: